VOLTSX/VOLTSX/README.md

 - 👋 Hi, I’m @VOLTSX
 - 👀 I’m interested in Android Dev, Web Dev
-- 🌱 I’m currently learning Cordova,
+- 🌱 I’m currently learning on Cordova, Laravel
 - 💞️ I’m looking to collaborate on code
 - 📫 How to reach me voltsgaming54@gmail.com